Skip to content

 Set Targets

-Use metrics to set goals:
+Use metrics to set goals based on the benchmarks:

-• "Increase savings rate to 15%"
+• "Increase savings rate to 20%"

-• "Reduce credit utilisation below 20%"
+• "Reduce credit utilisation below 30%"

 • "Build 6-month runway"